 An amniocentesis is a procedure used to sample a small amount of amniotic fluid from around the fetus.
-It is usually performed after 15 weeks’ gestation.
+It can be performed from 15 weeks’ gestation onwards.

 It is performed for similar reasons to chorionic villus sampling (CVS), which is carried out from 10 -13+6 weeks’ gestation.
 It is not the fluid itself which is of use, but the fetal cells that are present in the fluid.